Subscribe to our mailing list.

 The gray-colored line tracks the ongoing fiat US dollar price of silver in this 21st Century bullion bull market (again see the right axis).

 The following logarithmic format chart has possible projections for future Gold Silver Ratio potentials moving into the 2020s.

 Gold Silver Ratio Potential Future Chart

-Logarithmic scale charts like the one above are nonlinear scales often used when there is a large range of quantities like we have for various potential Gold Silver Ratio levels ahead.
+Logarithmic scale charts like the one above are nonlinear scales often used when there is a broad range of quantities like we have for various potential Gold Silver Ratio levels ahead.

-This chart is scaled so the two equivalent percent changes are represented by the same vertical distance on the chart (e.g. $50 oz to $100 oz silver vs $100 oz to $200 oz silver both represent 100% increases thus they take up the same amount of space on the chart).
+This chart is scaled, so the same vertical distance represents the two equivalent percent changes on the table (e.g., $50 oz to $100 oz silver vs. $100 oz to $200 oz silver both represent 100% increases thus they take up the same amount of space on the chart).

 Many bullion buyers today fully expect gold and silver bullion to continue their 21st Century Bull Markets and possibly each respectively reach five and triple-digit fiat US dollar values per troy ounce within the coming decades.

 You can learn more about the 5,000 year Gold Silver Ratio history by clicking here.
-Learn how ridiculously low the Gold Silver Ratio was before the industrial revolution made mining for most often by-product silver, easier now than it was in the long-dated past.
+Learn how ridiculously low the Gold Silver Ratio was before the industrial revolution made mining for most often by-product silver, more accessible now than it was in the long-dated past.

 Thank you for visiting us here at SD Bullion.